MohamedYoussefjo/DataPipelineETL/README.md

 # Finally

-jut we put our files in the input directory
+just we put our files in the input directory

 # Visualisation